Does Kratom Interact With Metformin?

-White-vein kratom is harvested early in the plant’s maturity before the leaves’ color is able to form fully.
-White-vein kratom strains tend to be more stimulative and may provide euphoria in some users.
+White-vein kratom is harvested early in the plant’s maturity before the leaves’ color can form fully.
+White-vein kratom strains are more stimulative and may provide euphoria in some users.

 Red-vein kratom is believed to be harvested very late in the plant’s maturity, long after the leaves have gotten their green color and have begun to change to a darker red.
 Red-vein kratom tends to be best for pain relief and its sedative properties.